 We’re good on all those fronts, but just to cover our bases, we’re still calling this recipe Texas-style chili.
 One of the things that makes it special is the great big chunks of chuck roast.
 We give it a good sear before it goes into the stew, so it stays super tender, and we can use its fat to sweat the onions.
 The sauce is amazing too: It’s made with beef stock, beer, tomato, lime juice, and a rich purée of fresh chiles and spices.
 It’s thick and intensely flavorful — with just a whisper of heat.

-This chili is a crowd-pleaser everywhere it goes, from game day to Sunday supper.
-We like to put out little bowls of garnishes and let people build their own chili.
+This chili is a winner everywhere it goes, from game day to Sunday supper.
+We like to put out little bowls of garnishes and let our family build their own chili.
 Here we used Fritos, bright raw onions, crema, and fresh cilantro — those half-crispy, half-soggy Fritos really take it over the top.
 We sure don’t miss the beans.

 12 dried Hatch chile peppers